marzocchi/iterm-notify/README.md

 iTerm which in turn forwards the text to Python-based "daemon" (if the "identity" matches).
 So, tracking commands works correctly in these scenarios:

-- Zsh, Fish or Bash running locally or in an SSH session, even when nested or in iTerm's buried sessions
+- Zsh or Bash running locally or in an SSH session, even when nested or in iTerm's buried sessions
 - Zsh or Bash running locally in TMUX
 - TMUX in an SSH session, but not SSH in a TMUX session